WHERE WAVES BECOME REAL • LECTURE 9 OF 12

 Non-local correlations (which Bell proved real) ≠ non-local signaling (which relativity forbids).
 ACT has the former, never the latter.
 The field state is non-local, but anchoring is driven by local environmental coupling.

-The hardest problem in quantum foundations — and why ACT dissolves it.
+The hardest problem in quantum foundations — what ACT derives about it, and what ACT postulates.

 The measurement problem isn't a problem.
 It was a missing mechanism.